omarsolieman/ClassManagement/README.md

  - clone the repository. `git clone https://github.com/omarsolieman/ClassManagement`
  - Move to newly created git directory as `cd ClassManagement`
  - Install virtualenv as `pip3 install virtualenv`
- - Activate the newly created virtual environement `bookingApp\Scripts\activate`
+ - Activate the newly created virtual environement in cmd `bookingApp\Scripts\activate`
  - Install all the dependencies as `pip install -r requirements.txt`
  - Traverse to the room_slot **main** directory as `cd class_slot` (This is the place where all source file are kept).
  - Start the development Server as `python manage.py runserver`